 Here are some key factors:

-Apart from having a duty of care, investing in men’s mental health is a strategic move leading to a more positive and productive, safe work environment.
+Beyond the duty of care, investing in men’s mental health is a strategic move that supports a safer, more productive and more resilient workforce.
 In supporting employee mental health issues, employers can work towards a healthier, more engaged, and more resilient workforce, benefiting both the individual and the organisation as a whole.

 Further risk factors for men

-Men in the workplace also face a variety of occupational risk factors that can significantly impact their health and wellbeing.
-These risks are often higher for men than for women, particularly in industries that are traditionally male-dominated, such as construction or manufacturing.
+Men also face higher occupational risks, especially in male‑dominated industries like construction and manufacturing.
 Globally, men are almost three times as likely to die from occupational risk factors than women

 According to a 2023 report by the Health and Safety Executive (HSE) in Great Britain, 96% of fatal injuries in the workplace occurred among men.
 These fatalities included causes such as falling from heights, contact with moving machinery and being struck by moving vehicles.